boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 This worked brilliantly.
 However the problem with the above was firstly the cost, and secondly because lambda behind API-Gateway/ALB has a 30 second timeout it couldn't process large repositories fast enough.
 I knew going in that this was not going to be the most cost effective solution but it could have been close to $100 which would have been fine.
 After processing 1 million or so the cost was about $60 and since I didn't want a $700 AWS bill I decided to rethink my solution.

 Since I was already in AWS the cool answer would be to dump the messages into SQS and pull from this queue into multiple EC2 instances for processing, and scale out like crazy.
-However I always believed in [taco bell programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html) and as it was only 12 million messages I opted to implement a simpler solution.
+However I always believed in [taco bell programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html) and as it was only 12 million repositories I opted to implement a simpler solution.

 Running locally was out due to the abysmal state of internet in Australia.
-However I run searchcode.com fairly lean and efficiently.
+However I do run searchcode.com fairly lean.
 As such it usually has a lot of spare compute.
 The front-end varnish box for instance is doing the square root of zero most of the time.
 So why not run the processing there?

 I didn't quite taco bell the solution using bash and gnu tools.
-What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel (like SQS as it turns out) then spawned `git` and `scc` subprocesses before writing the JSON output into S3.
+What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel (like SQS but not distributed) then spawned `git` and `scc` subprocesses before writing the JSON output into S3.
 I actually wrote a Python solution at first, but having to install the pip dependencies on my clean varnish box seemed like a bad idea and it keep breaking in odd ways which I didn't feel like debugging.

-Running this on the box produced the following sort of metrics in htop.
+Running this on the box produced the following sort of metrics in htop, which is a sign that everything was working as expected.

 ![scc-data process load](/static/an-informal-survey/1.png#center)